kizhikevich/kizhikevich.github.io/index.md

 * * *
 ## Awards
+* Travel grant recipient to IMC 2022 in Nice, France
 * Travel grant recipient to SIGCOMM 2022 in Amsterdam, Netherlands
 *	Recipient of the *Gary C Reynolds Scholarship* @UC San Diego for exceptional promise in making future contributions in the field of Math-Computer Science (2021-22)
 *	Warren College Honors Society (Undergrad)